search

 Bio Department Advising Schedule

-Students: To talk with a faculty advisor check out the department Fall Advising Schedule
+Students: To talk with a faculty advisor check out the department Spring Advising Schedule

 gs_title.gif

-The MARC and MBRS Programs at Hunter College are supported by the National Institutes of Health (NIH) and are intended to encourage talented undergraduate minority students to pursue a career in research and science.
+The MARC Programs at Hunter College is supported by the National Institutes of Health (NIH) and are intended to encourage talented undergraduate minority students to pursue a career in research and science.
 Students in both programs receive a scholarship and financial support for conducting research throughout the academic year in a Hunter College laboratory.
 For more information click here.

 Department Calendar